pteich/node-icecast-relay/README.md

 You can connect to the output of this script (default http://localhost:8000) with any music player capable of streaming data or any web browser that can play `audio/mp3` files.

+This script uses ES2015/ES6 together with (Babel)[https://babeljs.io].

+## Installation

+You need a installed and recent version of NodeJS and npm.
+To install all dependencies run:
+`npm install`

+## Usage

+To start this proxy server run:
+`npm run start`

+After that connect to `http://localhost:8000` with VLC or simply any modern web browser.

 ## Config

 There is one simple config file in `config/config.json` that should be pretty self explaining.